manit-bh/angular-app-using-react-ce/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Additional information

-The assets folder as of now contains the build which was created out of custom splunk app and the bh-build contains the build generated out of bh-toolkit skeleton.
-To read more about the integration steps read through [https://github.com/manit-bh/react-app-with-angular/blob/master/steps.md].